ga-wdi-lessons/react-continued/readme.md

 <details>
   <summary><strong>Q: How would you summarize the Home component's responsibility?</strong></summary>

   > A: This will be our application's root element, the parent in which we will nest the rest of our child components.
-In charge of render what the user sees on initial page load.
+In charge of rendering what the user sees on initial page load.

 </details>